 Implementation

-All functions to which the file path of the project was previously passed are now assigned the repository ID instead:
+All functions such as Design, Print, Export, ProvideInformationReadOnlyBase.RepositoryId in WebReportDesignerController.OnProvideListLabel etc., which previously received the file path of the project (e.g., C:\Reports\Invoice.lst), now receive the complete repository ID (e.g., repository://{53F875F0-6177-8AD5-01B44E3A9867}) instead:

 // Without repository mode: